 If the Designated Person decides that they must report the allegation, the Designated Person should contact Social Services by telephone and complete any additional paperwork within 24 hours of the initial disclosure/allegation, if requested.
-If a Designated Person is unsure whether to make a referral, they should contact the NSCP Safeguarding Consultation Line for advice 0115 977 4247.
+If a Designated Person is unsure whether to make a referral, they should contact the NSCP Safeguarding Consultation Line for advice 0115 8764800 or, for London, the Tower Hamlets Safeguarding Adults Board 0300 303 6070.